greys-tools/pkapi.js/README.md

 ## Dependencies
 This library uses only a few dependencies, which are:
 - axios - for request handling
-- @vvo/tzdb - for verifying timezone
+- @vvo/tzdb - for verifying timezones
 - chrono-node - for parsing birthdays
 - tinycolor2 - for parsing colors
 - valid-url - for verifying avatar urls